TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

          spamProtectEmailAddresses

    Data type
-         "ascii" / -10 to 10
+         "-10 to 10

    Description
-         If set, then all email addresses in typolinks will be encrypted so spam bots cannot detect them.
+         If set, then all email addresses in typolinks will be encrypted so that it is harder for spam bots to detect them.

-         If you set this value to a number, then the encryption is simply an offset of character values.
+         If you set this value to a number, then the encryption is an offset of character values.
 If you set this value to "-2" then all characters will have their ASCII value offset by "-2".
 To make this possible, a little JavaScript code is added to every generated web